 Flowers: Each flowerhead holds 3 to 8 florets which have a pinkish purple 5-lobed corollas whose lobes spread when open and without hair, but the corolla tube may have hair on the inside base.
 The stamens number 5 and are united part way up the corolla tube and are slightly exserted but the style is lighter colored and much longer and deeply bifurcated.
 The phyllaries around the outside of the flower head are in 3 to 6 series, generally oblong-ovate, with tips pointed to rounded, not translucent, green in color with some purplish colors on the inner ones and finely hairy on the margins.

 Seed: Fertile flowers produce a dark dry oblong 10-ribbed seed (a cypsela), 6 to 8.5 mm long, that has tawny bristly hair attached for wind dispersion.
 The seeds weigh about 7,000 to the ounce.
+Seeds need at least 30 days of cold stratification for germination.

 Varieties: There are three varieties of this plant - see details at bottom of the page.